SteveNew/Siege-of-Avalon-Open-Source/README.md

 ![Siege of Avalon in HD with room for party of 4.](SoAOS_HD.png)Siege of Avalon in HD with room for party of 4.

+## Repository now updated to the latest state - the unofficial SoAmigos 1.16 patch ##

+I have updated the code with the changes and additions done by Seppi, so that it feature-wise is identical to his 1.16 version.

+There are a few variations in the code bases:
+- GameText is refactored and is now split in SoAOS.Graphics.GameText and SoAOS.Graphics.BMPFonts.
+So the BMP fonts can be handled more flexible, which is used for at different project.
+- SoAOS.Data.DB has some added features that makes it more behave like a TDataSet, which also is used for a different project.
+- General refactoring to reduce the heavy redundancy of the old code.
+AI classes are candidates - and ongoing.

 ## Repository now updated to the latest state - the unofficial SoAmigos 1.11 patch ##

 I have pulled the changes we made for the official re-release (+150 commits by mostly me and the guys at General Arcade), but also a collective commit that covers +30 commits made by Seppi, that now brings the unofficial patch version to 1.11.